BackofenLab/RNAProt/README.md

 #### User-defined features for sequences

 In case FASTA sequences are provided via `--in` (`rnaprot gt` and `rnaprot gp`), the format of input files specified in the `--feat-in` changes from BED to tabular.
-In order for this to work, we also need to supply the negative sequences through `--neg-in`, since the additional feature information has to be given for both positive and negative sequences.
+In order for this to work, we also need to supply the respective negative sequences via `--neg-in`, since the additional feature information has to be given for both positive and negative sequences.
 Currently only numerical features are supported.
 A valid `--feat-in` table file would thus look like this:

 ```
 $ cat add_feat.in